Latest Update about Shanghai Cooperation Organization (SCO):

-- A stable Afghanistan to is in India’s interest, and RATS provides access to non-Pakistan-centred counter-terrorism information
+- A stable Afghanistan is in India’s interest, and RATS provides access to non-Pakistan-centred counter-terrorism information

-- With the landlocked states of central Asia, and Uzbekistan even doubly landlocked, accessing these resources becomes difficult.
-In this regard, India has prioritized the construction of the International North-South Transport Joining SCO will help India to connect with South Asian states.
+- With the landlocked states of Central Asia, and Uzbekistan even doubly landlocked, accessing these resources becomes difficult.
+In this regard, India has prioritized the construction of the International North-South Transport Joining SCO, it will help India to connect with South Asian states.

 - The Central Asian region is richly endowed with vital minerals and natural resources.

-- The major interest is in energy co-operation.
-But India will also have to deal with an assertive China, which will push its Belt and Road Initiative during the
+- The major interest is in energy cooperation.
+But India will also have to deal with an assertive China, which will push its Belt and Road Initiative.

 India at SCO 2019: